 Learning in the presence of female role models has been shown to impact girls’ self-image and confidence–encouraging them to see themselves in new ways and stimulate new interests

-Teen-Turn provides a unique opportunity for education and industry organizations to work together to inspire and engage.
+Teen-Turn provides a unique opportunity for education and industry organisations to work together to inspire and engage.

 Why get involved?